extendedseek/GTQN/README.md

 - SUMO/TraCI environment wrapper for multi-intersection control (event-driven, phase-duration actuation)
 - Reproducible configs and ablation toggles (attention, reward, governance)

-> NOTE: SUMO is external.
-This repo provides a clean TraCI interface; you must install SUMO and supply `.net.xml` and `.rou.xml` (or generate routes).

 ---

 ## Quickstart